lwsrbrts/PoSHue/README.md

  PS C:\>$Bridge.GetAllLights()
  ```
  ![alt-text](http://www.lewisroberts.com/wp-content/uploads/2016/04/bridgegetlights.gif "GetAllLights()")
+ You should of course assign the returned `[PSObject]` to a variable so that you can navigate it as you wish.
  15. If you just want to turn all Hue Lights on or off (all lights will become the same state).
 Use:
   ```powershell
  PS C:\>$Bridge.ToggleAllLights("On")